Structuring the site

 Once all three of these areas have been considered, it’s good to construct a thorough document that maps out each major segment of the website and what type of search this segment targets.
 Not all categories or pages on a website are necessarily keyword targeted (some of them are just logical or structural in order to better organise other areas that are keyword targeted).

 Once the site structure of the website has been planned out, it’s important to move on to the meat of the site migration.
 Imagine if everyone in a suburb moved address on the same day without leaving any forwarding address for the postman – the postman would continue to deliver his parcels to residents or possibly become confused, and the residents would be at a loss without all their essential mail and parcels.
 Similarly, if you just migrate a website without redirecting each URL properly, Google will revisit those URLs (the one’s it grew to know and trust) and find them gone.
-It then drops those pages from its index and has to start again in terms of assigning relevance and authority to your webpages.
+It then drops those pages from its index and has to start again in terms of assigning relevance and authority to your web pages.
 Effectively your major pages (except the homepage if this has not changed) may lose all rankings while Google takes its time to figure out where everything went.
-In cases like this, it could takes years for your site to recover.
+In cases like this, it could take years for your site to recover.

 Redirects are critical for several reasons: